 One of the reasons our organisation is named ‘Share Resolve’ is so that our clients can receive calls, invoices and receipts or go into our office without it being immediately apparent that they are in contact with psychological services.

 We also make it very clear to our clients that maintaining confidentiality is extremely important to us.
 So, nobody need know that they have ever been in contact with us.
 Our offices are in locations which can be discreetly accessed, and we make sure that whatever is said inside the office cannot be heard outside.

 Some of the clinical psychologists at Share Resolve work at the University of Malaya Medical Centre (University Hospital) on Thursdays.
 Our intention was to offer psychological interventions to more people via the hospital whilst sharing with the psychiatrists how a psychological approach could be helpful.

-In August 2022 we are planning to launch a course that I’ve written which offers psychological intervention at a much more affordable rate.
-The course is intended to get round some of the issues I’ve described.
+In October 2022 we launched our Manage Emotions Live Life Program.
+Its aim is to offer evidence-based effective psychological intervention at a more affordable rate.
+The program is intended to get round some of the issues I’ve described.

-The advantage of offering a course is that we don’t need to use the term ‘therapy’ which can put people off.
-Instead, we can market it as a course to teach skills that help you live a more fulfilling life.
+The advantage of offering a program is that we don’t need to describe it as ‘therapy’ which can put people off.
+Instead, we can explain that is it is a program to teach skills that help you live a more fulfilling life.
 Although we won’t make the same promises as the self-help gurus or motivational speakers, we may be able to learn something from their approach to marketing their ideas.